Beats Studio Buds outpace AirPods and Galaxy Buds with a bevy of great features | CNN Underscored

 Call quality is a mixed bag, but battery life is strong

-Call quality with Studio Buds is an especially important factor in the year 2021, as many of us are still in that work- or school-from-home lifestyle.
+Call quality with Studio Buds is an especially important factor in the year 2021, as many of us are still in that work-from-home or school-from-home lifestyle.
 Studio Buds use beam-forming microphones that focus on your voice and listen for environmental noises like wind to block out.
 These do a formidable job on the first part, but it leads to some echoes being mixed in.

 Friends and colleagues alike noted that at times there was a slight echo to our voice, as if we dialed in from a large warehouse where our voice didn’t come across extra crispy.
-You can listen for yourself and we did experience this when connected to a bevy of devices.
+You can listen for yourself, and we did experience this when connected to a bevy of devices.
 It wasn’t limited to just one OS or piece of hardware.
 One good point on voice pickup would be that we didn’t have any connection or vocal dropouts on calls.
-That goes for traditional cellular as well as VoIP services like Zoom, Slack, Teams and webex.
+That goes for traditional cellular as well as VoIP services like Zoom, Slack, Teams and Webex.

 These earbuds succeed in the runtime department.
-With no ANC or Transparency mode engaged we got 8 hours and 30 minutes of playback with the volume set to 50%.
+With no ANC or Transparency mode engaged we got eight hours and 30 minutes of playback with the volume set to 50%.
 That’s a full 30 minutes over the promised eight hours from Beats.
-With ANC engaged that did drop by over three hours, falling to five hours.
-That’s not a disappointment though, as it’s the promised runtime with ANC or Transparency engaged.
+With ANC engaged, that did drop by over three hours, falling to five hours.
+That’s not a disappointment, though, as it’s the promised runtime with ANC or Transparency engaged.
 With either route, the case provides an additional two full charges for Studio Buds when at 100%.
 Placing the earbuds in the case for five minutes does deliver around 45 minutes to an hour of playback.
 It will depend on modes engaged and your listening volumes.

 Bottom line